drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 - 2 or 3 Reference Letters
     - I submitted one from my PI and one from the coordinator of a research d&i program I was part of.
 The coordinator of this program happened to be the head of the CS department at my university.
     - Tip: reach out to your recommenders 3-4 weeks in advance (or whenever the program opens) so that you can get the best possible letter.
-    - If you have never asked for a LOR before here’s how it works.
+    - If you have never asked for a Letter of recommendation before here’s how it works.
 Ask your recommender in person, follow up with asking via email and then send them to invitation on the portal.

         > Hello Professor xyz,
         >